GustavoVaAsc/Compiler-Team2/README.md

 <br>

 ### Compiler
 When the user requests compilation, the entered code is internally processed through a lexical and syntactic analyzer that transforms the text into an Abstract Syntax Tree (AST).
-This tree is then translated into an intermediate representation in the form of bytecode instructions.
-These instructions are interpreted by a stack-based virtual machine (StackVM), which simulates the execution of the program.
+This tree is then translated into an intermediate representation, which translates into two types of target code: ARMv7 assembly or a simulated Bytecode we created to execute the program in the aoo.
+These instructions (Bytecode) are interpreted by a stack-based virtual machine (StackVM), which simulates the execution of the program.

 This virtual machine manages registers, local variables, and a call stack to enable function execution.
 It also supports arithmetic and logical operations, conditional jumps, type conversions, and data output.